-Type • and the query name to run the specified query. .query
+.query Type • and the query name to run the specified query.

-.report Type . and the report name to run the specified report.
+.report Type • and the report name to run the specified report.

-Type; and the menu name to display the specified menu. ;menu
+Type; and the menu name to display the specified menu.

-Type / and the program name to run the specified program or script. /program
+/program Type / and the program name to run the specified program or script.

-Type: and the program name to run the specified program or script. :program
+:program Type : and the program name to run the specified program or script.

 DBM Displays the Screen/View Database Maintenance pop-up menu (see F2).
 This must be enabled through Installation Information.
-For more information, see Installation Information in the Dictionary-IV Administrator Guide.
+For more information, see Installation

+Information in the Dictionary-IV Administrator Guide.

-$\mathbf{DM}$ Displays a lookup of menu names (see F10).
+DM Displays a lookup of menu names (see F10).